depasquale-lab/StateSpaceDynamics.jl/docs/src/getting_started.md

 ## Getting Help

-To get help on specific functionality you can either look up the information here, or if you prefer you can make use of Julia's native doc-system.
+To get help on specific functionality you can either look up the information here, or use Julia's native doc-system.
 The following example shows how to get additional information on [`GaussianMixtureModel`](@ref) within Julia's REPL: